Arizona Coues Deer Guides and Outfitters

 Licenses and Seasons

 Archery deer tags are over-the-counter.
 Rifle coues whitetail tags are by draw with the application period in May through early June.
-Hunters must apply for a timeframe in a given area.
-The odds for drawing October and earlty November rifle tags in our areas are usually 100% when putting down Oct. and early Nov. (or vice versa) as first and second choices on the draw application.
-December "Rut" rifle tags may take several years of applying to draw.
+Hunters will apply for the draw and could be randomly chosen for a timeframe within a given area.
+Bear in mind, since it is a random draw system, it might take more than one try.
+Some hunters are lucky and draw their first try, while others are not so lucky and take more than one try.
+The odds for drawing non-rut October and early/mid November rifle tags within our areas are high when putting down Oct. and early Nov. (or vice versa) as first and second choices on the draw application.
+Late December "RUT" rifle tags are very limited and will take several years of applying to draw.

 Deer Tag Fees: $58 (Res) and $315 (NonRes)

 Our Season Dates for 2021-22

 Oct 15-Oct 18, 2021 (Non-rut Rifle Season)

 Rifle hunters apply in the draw for up to 5 timeframe choices within our recommended area.
 The dates of your hunt will be determined by a State run random draw process.
 Therefore, hunters who want the best odds should be flexible with their time choices and not set on a certain date.
 Read the "rifle hunt booking info" below.

 Archery hunters will buy tags over the counter.

 This is a High Demand Hunt.
 Hunters interested in booking a hunt should contact us as soon as possible because spaces are very limited.
 We usually only accomodate up to five hunters at a time, so book early.
 Rifle season hunters must contact us prior to the June 10 draw deadline for the correct hunt number to use in the drawing!